fukairui/fukairui.github.io/_pages/about.md

 I am currently a second-year MS student at the College of Computer Science and Technology, Zhejiang University, under the supervision of Prof. [Kun Kuang](https://kunkuang.github.io/) and [Shengyu Zhang](https://shengyuzhang.github.io/).

 My research primarily focuses on the generalizability and personalization of recommender systems.
 I also tackle the distinctive challenges related to the seamless integration of heterogeneous models across various computational environments, including both edge devices and cloud servers.
-Recently I am inerested in the scaling law of recommender system and focus on the efficient inference of large recommendation models when facing much longer user interaction sequences.
+Recently I am inerested in the scaling law of recommender system and recommendation with large language model.
+Meanwhile, I also focus on the efficient inference of large recommendation models when facing much longer user interaction sequences.

 I am actively seeking job opportunities and will graduate in March 2026.
 Please feel free to contact me if there are any suitable positions available.

 # 🔥 News
+- *2025.05*: &nbsp;📰📰 One paper has been avaliable on Arxiv about LLM thinking-emhanced recommendation.
 - *2024.12*: &nbsp;🎉🎉 One co-first-author paper has been accepted to AAAI 2025.
 - *2024.11*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2025 August Cycle (Research Track).
 - *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain to attend the KDD conference to deliver an oral presentation of our paper DIET.